Possibilities

 1919 –

 The proposed 1941 Cuyahoga County naturalization card records Mrs. Olga M. Iacofano, age 21, at 2017 Random Rd in Cleveland, naturalized at age 7 through father Domenico Mancini's papers.
-The card states that she married John Iacofano in 1937 and that John was born in Cleveland, matching proposed 1942 and 1943-1944 city-directory entries for John L. and Olga Iacofano at 2017 Random Rd.
-This appears to be a useful same-surname Cleveland collateral lead, but it is not yet connected to Arthur Joe Iacofano's family.
+Domenico Mancini's NARA naturalization packet confirms the father-paper certificate number, petition/record number, 16 September 1927 naturalization date, and daughter Olga in the household.
+The card states that Olga married John Iacofano in 1937 and that John was born in Cleveland, matching proposed 1942 and 1943-1944 city-directory entries for John L. and Olga Iacofano at 2017 Random Rd.
+This remains a useful same-surname Cleveland collateral lead, but it is not yet connected to Arthur Joe Iacofano's family.

 Possibility